 - – How can you better engage them in their work during office hours?

-Once you’ve established the reasons why the employee is disengaging and proactively and collaboratively discussed ways to re-engage the employee with their work, work together on milestones and measurements so employees know what expectations you have of them.
+- Once you’ve established reasons why the employee is disengaging and proactively and collaboratively discussed ways to re-engage the employee with their work, work together on milestones and measurements so employees know what expectations you have of them.
 At that point, if they stay stuck in their phones and tablets and continue to disregard deadlines, you can have a disciplinary conversation and discuss next steps.

 While they may not come out at all hours, employees with a dark and negative outlook do exist — and when they show up, that negative energy can be draining to both you and the rest of your team.

 Energy vampires are employees who are ready to shoot down every new idea — because it’s too hard; because it will never get done; because it’s “always been done like this.”

 Energy vampires suck the lifeblood — and productivity — from your team by making it impossible for anyone to feel good about the work they’re doing.
 Sometimes, they’ll even actively make sure that their negative predictions come true by blocking positive action.